-Below are the steps transplant units should take to prepare living organ donors for the very rare possibility that their organ/part organ (which is otherwise transplantable), cannot be transplanted into the intended recipient.
+This is an explanation of the measures that transplant units should take when preparing living organ donors for the very rare possibility that their organ/part organ (which is otherwise transplantable), cannot be transplanted into the intended recipient.
 The purpose of this process is to ensure that living donor organs are not “wasted”.

 The Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplant Regulations) 2006 (the Regulations) requires the donor’s consent for a specified purpose.

-All transplant units should ensure that living donors are asked their wishes on the alternative use of the organ in advance of surgery.
+All transplant units should ensure that the wishes of living donors on the alternative use of the organ in advance of surgery is asked and noted.
 The donor’s wishes must be documented in section five of the statutory referral letter.
-Transplant Units must ensure that their discussion with the donor is clear and explains that this specifically relates to the scenario where the organ, which is otherwise transplantable, however, cannot be transplanted into the intended recipient.
+Transplant Units must ensure that their discussion with the donor is clear and explains that this specifically relates to the scenario where the organ, which although transplantable, cannot be transplanted into the intended recipient.

 These are the available options: